niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 I have not mentioned this yet, but we allowed each pick up to have it's point total be a property changeable in the Inspector.
 This allows us to make pick ups which are worth more points.
 Lets go ahead and make a pick up which is worth **three** points.

-Select one of your pick ups in your scene, `Ctrl+D` to duplicate it, move it, and change its `Point Value` property to `3`.
+Select one of your pick ups in your scene, ++ctrl+d++ to duplicate it, move it, and change its `Point Value` property to `3`.
 Also create and apply a new material to color it differently.

 Now, drag it down to your Prefabs folder again and you will get a new prompt, asking if you would like to make this an *original prefab* or a *variant*.
 A variant prefab functions similarly to *class inheritance*, it defines the variant as a **subtype** of a base prefab by providing a few overrides that make it distinct.
 The variant option makes perfect sense here, so use that!